 What Is the Nerf Mega Megalodon?

-The Mega range of blasters, that was introduced in 2013, is a sub series of Nerf N-Strike.
-The Mega series was created to feature blasters with a much improved firing range (up to 100 feet, or 23 meters).
+The Mega range of blasters, which was introduced in 2013, is a sub-series of Nerf N-Strike.
+The Mega series was created to feature blasters with an improved firing range (up to 100 feet) compared to their Elite counterparts.

 - 20-Dart rotating drum: The rotating drum holds 20 Nerf Mega darts to give you...